LMTC provides a college level education for refugee youth at Mae La Refugee Camp in Thailand.

 year 4 Science

-Donations to sponsor a student can be made to Burma Humanitarian Mission by writing LMTC in the memo section of your check, or by clicking on the donate button on this page.
+Donations to sponsor a student can be made to Burma Humanitarian Mission by writing LMTC in the memo section of your check, or by donating to the BHM General Fund by clicking the link on this page.